chengenw/bible-search-agent/README.md

 - **Measuring hallucination is subtle.** My first faithfulness check reported **42%** — but inspection showed almost all of it was the model reciting real verses in *NIV/ESV* wording, scored against *KJV*.
-Checking each quote against **every cached translation** (KJV/ESV/NASB/NIV/NLT) dropped it to ~2–5%, and that residual is paraphrase or a verse described rather than quoted — reference validity is 100%, i.e. these models never invent a verse; they have the Bible memorized.
+Checking each quote against **every cached translation** (KJV/ESV/NASB/NIV/NLT) brought it down to **~2% for capable models** — and that residual is paraphrase or a verse *described* rather than quoted; reference validity stays 100%, so they never invent a verse (a small model like gpt-oss-20b scores worse only because it paraphrases loosely, not because it fabricates).
 A metric that conflates "different translation" with "made up" is worse than no metric — a lesson that generalizes to any grounded-generation eval.
 - **Model output is untrusted input.** Benchmarking many models surfaced real misbehaviour — one emitted 24 *parallel* tool calls in a single turn and ballooned a request to 537k tokens.
 The agent loop now defends against it